-Assembly of parts conveying the engine exhaust gases from the cylinder head up to but not including the turbine and/or wastegate.
+Assembly of parts conveying the engine exhaust gases from the engine exhaust flange up to but not including the turbine and/or wastegate.
 It does not include the turbine or wastegate exit tail-pipe(s).
 A set comprises left and right assemblies.